-Since the last inspection there had been a change in the management arrangements.
-Ms Maria O'Hare has managed the home since 1 January 2023.
-Discussion with staff, patients and their representatives evidenced that the manager's working patterns supported effective engagement with patients, their representatives and the multi-professional team.
+Since the last inspection there has been no change in the management arrangements.
+Mrs Clair O'Connor has managed the home since 2 January 2019.
+Discussion with staff and patients' representatives evidenced that the manager's working patterns supported effective engagement with patients, their representatives and the multi-professional team.
 Staff were able to identify the person in charge of the home in the absence of the manager.

 The certificate of registration issued by RQIA was appropriately displayed in the foyer of the home.
 Discussion with staff, and observations confirmed that the home was operating within the categories of care registered.
+The manager advised that day care is not provided at present.